shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-shimadaoud-project-post.md

-## Cheapest Services Like Carpooling UberPool
+## Cheapest Services Like Carpooling UberPool Illustrated By the Following Figure